-The curvature tensor with all lower indices has three other symmetries.
-In Riemann normal coordinates about any point x, the derivatives of the metric vanish at x.
-In these coordinates, the formulas (13.72 and 13.66) for the $\Gamma$ 's all vanish, and the curvature tensor $R{ki\ell n}$ is
+The curvature tensor with all lower indices shares this symmetry and has three others.
+In Riemann normal coordinates the derivatives of the metric vanish at any particular point x .
+In these coordinates, the Γ 's all vanish, and the curvature tensor in terms of the Γ 's with all lower indices (13.88) is after a cancellation